redecheck/jstvr-webpages/README.md

 sites come from a wide variety of application domains, thus ensuring the representativeness of this paper’s empirical results.

+## Structure of a Subject's Directory

+If you inspect the directory for one of the subjects, like `coursera.com/`, you will find an `index/` directory and then directories for each of the mutants of this subject, like `mutant1/`.
+Inside of the `index/` directory you will find the `index.html` file that is the main page of the subject used in the paper's experiments and a `resources/` directory that contains all of the resources for the subject, including its JavaScript, CSS, and image files.
+If you look inside of a specific mutant directory, like `mutant1/`, you will find the automatically modified HTML or CSS files for that specific mutant.
+Finally, if the name of the mutant is `mutant1`, then in that mutant's respective directory you will find a `mutant1.txt` file that describes the changes made to produce the mutant.

 ## Problems or Praise

-If you have any problems with installing or using the test suite provided for these functions, then please create an issue associated with this Git repository using the "Issues" link at the top of this site.
-The contributors to Speed-Surprises will do all that they can to resolve your issue and ensure that all of the functions and test suites work well in your development environment.
+If you have any problems with installing or using any of the subjects provided for these the purpose of replicating the experimental study in the paper, then please create an issue associated with this repository using the "Issues" link at the top of this page.
+The authors of the JSTVR paper will do all that they can to resolve your issue and ensure that you can use these subjects in your own experiments.